Unity (user interface): Development

 Unity was originally unveiled on 10 May 2010 during Ubuntu founder Mark Shuttleworth's keynote at the Ubuntu Developer Summit in Brussels.
 It was announced as the new interface of both Ubuntu Netbook Edition and a then-planned OEM platform called Ubuntu Light.
 The new interface was also made available for download during the keynote and visitors of the summit could try it out on a Dell Mini 10v.

-Ubuntu originally used the full GNOME desktop environment; Shuttleworth cited philosophical differences with the GNOME team over the user experience to explain why Ubuntu would use Unity as the default user interface instead of GNOME Shell, beginning April 2011, with Ubuntu 11.04 (Natty Narwhal).

-In November 2010, Ubuntu Community Manager Jono Bacon explained that Ubuntu will continue to ship the GNOME stack, GNOME applications, and optimize Ubuntu for GNOME.
-The only difference, he wrote, would be that Unity is a different shell for GNOME.
+Shuttleworth cited philosophical differences with the GNOME team over the user experience to explain why Ubuntu would use Unity as the default user interface instead of GNOME Shell, beginning April 2011, with Ubuntu 11.04 (Natty Narwhal).
+Jono Bacon later explained that Ubuntu will continue to function with the GNOME interface with Unity as a variant of it.

 Canonical announced it had engineered Unity for desktop computers as well and would make Unity the default shell for Ubuntu in version 11.04.
 GNOME Shell was not included in Ubuntu 11.04 Natty Narwhal because work on it was not completed at the time 11.04 was frozen, but was available from a PPA, and was available in Ubuntu 11.10 and later releases, through the official repositories.

 In November 2010, Mark Shuttleworth announced the intention to eventually run Unity on Wayland instead of the currently used X Window System, although this plan has since been dropped, replacing Wayland with Mir for Unity 8.

 In December 2010, some users requested that the Unity launcher (or dock) be movable from the left to other sides of the screen, but Mark Shuttleworth stated in reply, "I'm afraid that won't work with our broader design goals, so we won't implement that.
 We want the launcher always close to the Ubuntu button."
 However, with Ubuntu 11.10, the Ubuntu button was moved into the launcher.
 A third-party plugin that moved Unity 3D's launcher to the bottom was available.
 An option to move the launcher to the bottom of the screen was officially implemented in Ubuntu 16.04.

 As of 2010, the Unity shell interface developers use a toolkit called Nux instead of Clutter.
 Unity is a plugin of the Compiz window manager, which Canonical states is faster than Mutter, the window manager for which GNOME Shell is a plugin.

 On 14 January 2011, Canonical also released a technical preview of a "2D" version of Unity based on Qt and written in QML.
 Unity-2D was not shipped on the Ubuntu 11.04 CD, instead the classic GNOME desktop was the fall-back for hardware that could not run Unity.